Rules & Classes

 ENTRY FORMS (See below.)

-Entry deadline 14 days before the date of the show and there is no entry fee.
+Entry deadline: AUGUST 31, 2025 and there is no entry fee.
 Entries will be accepted up until time of show for a late fee of $5.00/animal.
-Submit your entries electronically using the email below or print out and snail mail your entries to:
+This rule will be strictly inforced for 2025!
+Submit your entries using the online entry form, print out a form and submit via the email below or print out and snail mail your entries to:

 - Brenda Conley